At-Home Keratin Treatments Get Me and My Frizzy Hair Through the Summer Humidity

 • Hair Type

-"It's crucial to select at-home keratin treatment kits specifically formulated for your hair type and needs.
-By carefully reading reviews and instructions, choose a product that will deliver the desired results," shares James.
 Tightly curled or coily hair will likely require a more intense treatment to change the hair shape (just make sure you're going to a reputable provider and have selected a formaldehyde-free treatment), whereas wavy or loosely curled hair will find frizz-taming success with a keratin-infused product.

 What’s the Difference Between an At-Home Keratin Treatment and a Salon Keratin Treatment?

-At base level, keratin is a protein found in the hair.
-The more keratin you have, the smoother, glossier, and shinier your hair will be—it fills the frizz-causing holes in the hair cuticle.
-That said, not every keratin treatment is created equal.
-In a salon, you can expect more dramatic, longer-lasting results.
-An in-salon keratin treatment can take curly, coily hair to a straighter state that lasts for weeks or more.
 At-home treatments, which can take the form of conditioners, shampoos, masks, or, occasionally, salon-mimicking systems, can work wonders for frizz, but won’t necessarily last through dozens of shampoos or change your natural texture.
 The results will also differ across hair types.

 How Do Keratin Treatments Work?

-When you go to a salon or purchase a profession-grade at-home keratin treatment kit, the hair is typically straightened with a solution containing glyoxylic acid or formaldehyde, explains Arriaga.
+When you go to a salon or purchase a professional-grade at-home keratin treatment kit, the hair is typically straightened with a solution containing glyoxylic acid or formaldehyde, explains Arriaga.
 “When some of these solutions are applied on the hair, the bonds inside each strand are broken and resealed in a straighter position.”
-Trichologist Dr. James adds that a minimum temperature of 450 degrees is needed to seal the deal (pun very much intended) and “glue” the cuticle back together.
+Dr. James adds that a minimum temperature of 450 degrees is needed to seal the deal (pun very much intended) and “glue” the cuticle back together.

 Meanwhile, keratin-infused solutions and products “work by coating each individual strand to smooth down the hair cuticles and give a glossy, frizz-free finish," says Dr. James.
 "This coating wears off over time, however."

-How to Do a Keratin Treatment At-Home
+How Do I Do a Keratin Treatment At Home?

-As tempting as it may be, don’t go straight into treatment mode.
-Preparation is just as important.
 “The pre-treatment will be shampooing your hair with a sulfate-free shampoo,” says Dr. James.
 Arriaga also recommends getting your hair colored ahead of your treatment.
 “Keratin will help preserve the color,” she adds.
 Just give yourself a few days or weeks of buffer time.

 After you finish your at-home treatment, there are a few key things to avoid, like getting your hair wet or direct sun exposure.
 “Even keratin treatments that claim you can wash your hair immediately benefit from waiting at least 24 hours," says Alexandra Efstratiou, a New York-based stylist.
 “It just gives the hair and product time to settle in together.”

-Using a more intense at-home treatment that's designed to last for months, such as the Gussi option?
-Consider reducing the wash days in your routine.
-“The longevity of a keratin is primarily based on your frequency of washing, so the less often you can do the better,” Efstratiou says.
+Simple keratin treatment products that aren't heat-activated provide results that last until your next shampoo.
+With continued use, your hair may become naturally silkier and smoother.
+But if you're using a more intense at-home treatment that's designed to last for months, reducing your wash day frequency can be beneficial.
+“The longevity of a keratin is primarily based on your frequency of washing, so the less often you wash, the better,” Efstratiou says.

 How Often Can I Do an At-Home Keratin Treatment?